Ruth1993/thesis/README.md

 Install instructions:
 - git clone https://github.com/Ruth1993/thesis.git
 - Install libscapi as on: https://github.com/cryptobiu/libscapi/blob/master/build_scripts/INSTALL.md.
-- To check if the installation was succesfull, build and run the tests as on: https://biulibscapi.readthedocs.io/en/latest/install.html
+- To check if the installation was successful, build and run the tests as on: https://biulibscapi.readthedocs.io/en/latest/install.html

 The code has been tested and found working on Ubuntu 16.04 with OpenSSL 1.0.2g.